anhnguyendepocen/emsr_course/PSM/README.md

 * `/data`: data sets that we use for the PSM model and for the exercises.

-* `prm.Rmd`: contains the source code for the PSM-part of the course book.
+* `psm.Rmd`: contains the source code for the PSM-part of the course book.